Honda Prospect Motor

 PT Honda Prospect Motor (abbreviated HPM) is a subsidiary of Honda automobiles for production, marketing and export of passenger cars in Indonesia.
-Based in Jakarta, it is a joint venture company between Honda Motor Co., Ltd. (51%) and PT Prospect Motor (49%).
+Based in Jakarta, it is a joint venture company between Honda (51%) and Prospect Motor (49%).
 Established on 15 February 1999, HPM replaced PT Imora Motor (stands for Istana Mobil Raya) as the sole distributor of Honda cars in Indonesia.

 History

 Honda cars have been sold in Indonesia since 1968 through Prospect's affiliated sales company, PT Imora Motor.
 In 1975, Prospect began local consignment production of Honda automobiles, responding to Indonesian government policy to encourage local automobile production.
 Honda vehicle sales in 1997 totaled 6,872 units (up 7% over 1996) but declined by 83% in 1998, to 1,182 units, mainly due to the economic crisis that hit the Southeast Asian region.

 In 1999, Honda Motor Co., Ltd. established a joint venture company called PT Honda Prospect Motor (HPM) on 15 February 1999.
 HPM merged Honda's Indonesian automobile businesses, which was previously conducted by four separate companies ranging across vehicle assembly, engine and component manufacturing, and wholesale distribution.
 HPM was capitalized at US$70 million, with 51% initially held by Honda's partner PT Prospect Motor and 49% by Honda Motor Co., Ltd.